 Indigenous business and federal procurement

-The Procurement Strategy for Aboriginal Business (PSAB) is the Government of Canada's policy to support Indigenous businesses with procurement opportunities in the federal government.
+The Procurement Strategy for Indigenous Business (PSIB) is the Government of Canada's policy to support Indigenous businesses with procurement opportunities.

 - compete for federal government contracts

 - have access to tools to increase their visibility to federal procurement officers

 - enter new supply chains including links to corporate Canada